AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 [**Important**] The code assumes that the datasets inside the H5 will have a common name across the train/validation/test sets.
 For further details please refer to Section [Specification on the content of the H5 files](#Specifications-on-the-content-of-the-H5-files).

-Running this step allows to run the clustering step **5** based on an specified fold configuration, by collecting the complete H5 with all samples.
+Running this step allows to run the clustering step **5** based on a specified fold configuration, by collecting the complete H5 with all samples.

 Usage:
 ```